 The General Data Protection Regulation (GDPR) replaces the 1995 EU Data Protection Directive.
 It strengthens EU data protection rules by giving individuals more control over their personal data, and establishing new rights for individuals.
 The GDPR sets out the key provisions for how personal data must be collected, processed and stored by organizations operating in the EU.

 Also Read: How Do I Know If I Have Gap Insurance?

 What are the benefits of the directive?

 The directive is a legal document that sets out the specific instructions that must be followed by a particular person or organization.
-What is Insurance Distribution Directive and The benefits of the directive are that it can provide clarity for both the person issuing the directive and the person receiving it.
+The benefits of the directive are that it can provide clarity for both the person issuing the directive and the person receiving it.
 Additionally, it can help to ensure that tasks are carried out in a consistent manner.

 Challenges to implementing the directive